 Clothing is a great way to help show your personality and sense of style!
 But knowing what to wear for your engagement photos can be difficult.
-Here are a few tips and tricks I have learned as a wedding photographer that have helped my clients look their best.
+Here are a few tips and tricks I have learned as a wedding photographer that has helped my clients look their best.

-Avoid anything too matchy-matchy, noticeable logos, graphics, neon colors and bold prints.
-I recommend avoiding light wash or ripped jeans, shorts, t-shirts and tank-tops as they tend to not photograph as seamlessly.
+Avoid anything too matchy-matchy, noticeable logos, graphics, neon colors, and bold prints.
+I recommend avoiding light wash or ripped jeans, shorts, t-shirts, and tank-tops as they tend to not photograph as seamlessly.

 Make sure to choose clothing that you are comfortable in!
 A light, flowy dress or skirt that is able to catch the breeze can bring extra movement to the photos.

 Choosing clothing that fits you correctly is key!
-Clothing that is too tight is uncomfortable, doesn’t allow you to move and rides up or bunches during your session.
-However outfits that are too baggy won’t let us show off your figure, and make you look wider than you actually are!
+Clothing that is too tight is uncomfortable, doesn’t allow you to move, and rides up or bunches during your session.
+However, outfits that are too baggy won’t let us show off your figure, and make you look wider than you actually are!

 Coordinating, simple jewelry, and colors that are muted (think soft pastels if you want that romantic, airy look) or go BOLD and get a bold red or yellow dress for that punch of color against a blue sky.
-As for your shoes, just keep the location in mind when deciding between heels, wedges or sandals.
+As for your shoes, just keep the location in mind when deciding between heels, wedges, or sandals.

 Button-down shirts and sweaters are perfect!
 Just make sure that it’s all ironed or steamed to get out all those wrinkles.
 For pants, go for some chinos/dressy slacks or dark wash jeans.
 For shoes, a pair of brown or black dress shoes.